awsdocs/amazon-translate-developer-guide/doc_source/what-is.md

 | Vietnamese | vi |
 | Welsh | cy |

+### Limitations in language support<a name="what-is-languages-by-feature"></a>

+The following features in Amazon Translate have limitations in the languages that they support\.
++ Profanity masking – For the languages supported by this feature, see [Masking profane words and phrases in Amazon Translate](customizing-translations-profanity.md)\.
++ Formality – For the languages supported by this feature, see [Setting formality in Amazon Translate](customizing-translations-formality.md)\.

-## Use Cases<a name="what-is-use-cases"></a>
+## Use cases<a name="what-is-use-cases"></a>

 Use Amazon Translate to do the following:

 **Enable multilingual user experiences in your applications by integrating Amazon Translate: **
 + Translate company\-authored content, such as meeting minutes, technician reports, knowledge\-base articles, posts, and more\.
-+ Translate interpersonal communications, such as email, in\-game chat, customer service chat, and more to enable customers and employees to connect in their preferred language\.
++ Translate interpersonal communications, such as email, in\-game chat, customer service chat, so that customers and employees can connect in their preferred language\.

 **Process and manage your company's incoming data:**
 + Analyze text, such as social media and news feeds, in many languages\.